 Luckily, both mother and daughter were unharmed.
 Once the car was off, Aleksandra slowly fed her mother a chocolate bar that was in the car's cup holder.

 "Once we were stopped and she could focus, she fed me," Sheridan said.
 "She said, 'I kept just giving little pieces so you wouldn't choke.'"

 Police and the fire department were called to the scene by a passerby who saw the incident.
 The story also caught local media attention from WBBM-TV and Fox News.

 Sheridan says the next thing she actually remembers was being in the ambulance.
 Police who arrived on the scene congratulated Aleksandra, and even gave her a yellow duck toy, which they call the "Golden Duck Award for Heroes."

 This is not the first time Aleksandra has come to her mom's aid when she had a diabetic attack.
 Two years ago, while they were in their home, the girl called 911 when she found her mother on the kitchen floor.

-Sheridan said that she is now using an insulin pump, and that she will soon be on the list for a new pancreas.
+Sheridan said that she is now using an insulin pump, which is designed to eliminate lows in blood sugar in diabetics.
+She said that she will soon be on the list for a new pancreas.
 With a daughter and a 16-year-old son with cerebral palsy, she says she needs to be in top form.
-For now, she’s happy that both she and Aleksandra are unscathed.
+For now, she's happy that both she and Aleksandra are unscathed.